incoresemi/uatg/docs/source/tutorial.rst

 ``~/myquickstart/work/decoder/``.

-You can also find that the *link.ld* and *model_test.h* files have been generated by UTG.
+You can also find that the *link.ld* and *model_test.h* files have been generated by UATG.
 This is because the directory passed along with ``-ld`` option did not already contain a linker file.
 If it had, these files would have not been generated.